BSc (Hons)

 Placements

 There is the opportunity to take a work placement year between the second and third years of study.
 Students are academically supported throughout their placement, which can be overseas.
+A Placement Year Fee is payable to the University of Lincoln during this year for students joining in 2025/26 and beyond.
+Students are expected to cover their own travel, accommodation, and living costs.
 There may also be opportunities to take shorter work placements and overseas study visits.
-Students on the placement year and on study visits are required to pay for their own travel, accommodation, and general living costs.
-There is no tuition fee for the placement year.

 Lincoln’s diverse and relevant course content really let me specialise in the programming niches that interested me, providing me with the resources and guidance I needed.